TTTytan/JS-Practice/README.md

 # JS-Practice
 Learning javascript from the beginning.
+Throwing in Git practice, too.

 Throwing all JS practice files in here.